Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 7 Desember 2024 03.28.07 UTC
+- WIB: Sabtu, 7 Desember 2024 04.24.09 UTC
-- WITA: Sabtu, 7 Desember 2024 04.28.07 UTC
+- WITA: Sabtu, 7 Desember 2024 05.24.09 UTC
-- WIT: Sabtu, 7 Desember 2024 05.28.07 UTC
+- WIT: Sabtu, 7 Desember 2024 06.24.09 UTC

 Kutipan Inspiratif:
-"Sharing is good, and with digital technology, sharing is easy."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: technology
+Kategori: friendship